lukechampine/walrus/docs/index.html.md

 # Introduction

-This page describes the `walrus` HTTP API. `walrus` is a seed-based wallet that can be used as a traditional hot wallet or as part of a cold wallet/watch-only wallet setup.
+This page describes the `walrus` HTTP API. `walrus` is an unprivileged wallet server that tracks transactions and spendable outputs associated with a set of addresses.
 Like the rest of the `us` project, `walrus` presents a low-level interface and is targeted towards developers, not end-users.
 The goal is to provide a flexible, performant API that is suitable for exchanges, web wallets, and other applications that require precise control of their siacoins.